Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Theoretical Analysis of DirectSet( )

-\paragraph{Thresholding role of weight decay in feature learning: } While \cite{tian2021understanding} shows why \ncssl does not collapse, one key question is how \ncssl learns useful features and how the method determines which feature is learned.
-Now it is clear: the weight decay factor $\eta$ makes a call on what features should be learned. \emph{Nuisance features} subject to significant change under data augmentation has larger variance $\sigma^2$ and $\frac{1}{4(1+\sigma^2)} < \eta$, the eigenspace corresponds to this feature goes to zero; on the other hand, \emph{invariant features} that are robust to data augmentation has much smaller $\sigma^2$ and $\frac{1}{4(1+\sigma^2)} > \eta$ and these features are kept.
+\paragraph{Thresholding role of weight decay in feature learning: } While \citet{tian2021understanding} showed why \ncssl does not collapse, one key question is how \ncssl learns useful features and how the method determines which feature is learned.
+Now it is clear: the weight decay factor $\eta$ makes a call on what features should be learned.
+As illustrated in Figure~\ref{fig:summary}, \emph{Nuisance features} subject to significant changes under data augmentations have larger variance $(\sigma^2>\frac{1}{4\eta}-1$), the eigenspace corresponding to these features goes to zero; on the other hand, \emph{invariant features} that are robust to data augmentations have much smaller variance $(\sigma^2<\frac{1}{4\eta}-1)$ and these features are kept.
 In our above analysis, $B$ subspace corresponds to the nuisance features and collapses to zero; $S$ subspace corresponds to the invariant features (whose variance was assumed as zero for simplicity) and is kept after training.

-Figure~\ref{fig:eigenvalues} (middle and right) shows the spectrum of $F$ (which is the correlation matrix of the predictor inputs) when the network is trained by DirectSet(1) with and without weight decay $\eta$ on STL10 and CIFAR10: when $\eta = 0$, the eigen-spectrum of $F$ in later epochs does not have a sharp drop compared with the case of $\eta = 0.0004$.
-This means that the nuisance features are not significantly suppressed when $\eta=0$.
+Figure~\ref{fig:eigenvalues_weight_decay} shows the spectrum of $F$ (which is the correlation matrix of the predictor inputs) when the network is trained by DirectCopy under different weight decay $\eta$ on CIFAR10.
+The larger the weight decay is, the fewer significant eigenvalues $F$ has~\footnote{Notice that there is a natural drop in the eigenvalues of $F$ even without weight decay $(\eta=0)$ since features along different eigen-directions of $F$ can have very different magnitudes.}.
+This suggests that the features are better suppressed when larger weight decay is adopted.

 Therefore, it is crucially important to choose weight decay appropriately: a too small $\eta$ may not be sufficient to suppress the nuisance features; a too large $\eta$ can also collapse the invariant features.
 As shown in Section~\ref{sec:ablation}, both cases lead to worse downstream performance.